shivateja126/-KeyLogger/README.md

 Use strong passwords – Make them long, unique, and change them regularly.

 Enable two-factor authentication (2FA) – Adds an extra layer of protection even if a password is stolen.

-Run security software – Keep a reliable antivirus/anti-malware solution active at all times.

  Ethical Use & Awareness

 It is important to highlight that keyloggers can be used both ethically and unethically.

 Ethical use includes testing, learning, parental monitoring, and corporate security policies.

-Unethical use involves stealing information, spying, or unauthorized surveillance, which is illegal and punishable under law.
+Unethical use involves stealing information, spying, or unauthorized surveillance, which is illegal and punishable under the law.

 This project is strictly for educational purposes to help understand how attackers exploit such tools and how users can protect themselves.